aml-org/als/documentation/sublime-3-example/st3-howto.md

 And save it (from now on `Packages/ALS/ALS.sublime-syntax`)

-- Finally, add the server to the User's LSP Settings by going to `Command Palette -> Preferences: LSP Settings` And adding the following node:
+- Finally, add the server to the user's LSP settings by going to `Command Palette -> Preferences: LSP Settings` and adding the following node:
 ```json
 {
 	"clients":